 b) Advise on the actions to be taken against ships which pose a threat to the marine environment; c) Advise on the actions to be taken against shipowners or operators who fail to comply with standards imposed by national legislation implementing international instruments in the area; and d) Advise on the instances where an action can be initiated directly against the insurer.
-Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Draft national policies which aim to achieve a sustainable marine environment; b) Draft national legislation implementing international rules and regulations in the area; c) Represent governments in international and regional fora; and d) Represent shipowners and other parties to a marine adventure when facing claims for marine pollution damage.
-Total Number of ECTS / ECVET of this 5 ECTS / ECVETs Module The module will be assessed through writen assignments and Assessment of the writen exams.
-Assignements: 30 % and Written Exams: 70%. module
+Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: The learner will be able to. a) Draft national policies which aim to achieve a sustainable marine environment; b) Draft national legislation implementing international rules and regulations in the area; c) Represent governments in international and regional fora; and d) Represent shipowners and other parties to a marine adventure when facing claims for marine pollution damage.
+Total Number of ECTS / ECVET of this 5 ECTS / ECVETs Module Assessment of the The module will be assessed through writen assignments and module writen exams.
+Assignements: 30 % and Written Exams: 70%.